Table of Contents

 3. Yuma Signs (funny only for Polish people)

-This one may be only funny for Polish people I’m afraid.
-So in Poland, long time ago some small time crocks were going to Germany for Yuma, meaning they went there to steal cars!
+This one among Azerbaijan interesting facts may be only funny for Polish people I’m afraid.
+So in Poland, a long time ago some small time crocks were going to Germany for Yuma, meaning they went there to steal cars!

 Yes, we are not particularly proud of it but used to German people were quite scared of coming to Poland with their cars and I’m not surprised about that.
 Luckily those times are long gone and Poland is doing super great at the moment.